 Binks and I started this blog/social media presence knowing literally nothing about it…nothing.
 What’s funny is I thought she wanted to start January 1st so I hauled ass to get it put together.
 There were many many frustrating moments.
 I didn’t know what in the heck I was doing, but knew that if I didn’t just go for it, I never would.

 We began the website and then started applying for affiliates.
 I went back to my 2020 post and was excited to see how far we have come.
 It’s been a very exciting and challenging year, but one for which I’m so very thankful.

 Then Came Corona

-Just as we were expanding and changing life started to change.
+Just as we were expanding, life started to change.
 My family went to North Captiva Island for spring break.
-We had started to hear about Corona Virus and we weren’t sure what we should do.
-Should we go or should we stay home.
-Inevitably we decided to go and while we were there chaos began.
+We had started to hear about Coronavirus and we weren’t sure what we should do.
+Should we go or should we stay home?
+Inevitably, we decided to go, and while we were there, chaos began.

 Each night we watched the news in disbelief.
 It felt like the world was falling apart right before our eyes.
 This terrifying virus was spreading like crazy and killing people everywhere.
 To say we were scared was an understatement.
 We tried to enjoy our vacation but there was definitely a dark cloud over the trip.

 Stop Hoarding all the Toilet Paper